Mimi's Organic Eats » Recipes » Cookies

-These Malted Chocolate Chip Cookies are a classic soft and chewy chocolate chip cookie with the addition of malt powder.
+These Chocolate Chip Cookies With Malt Powder are a classic soft and chewy chocolate chip cookie with the addition of malted milk powder.
 The result is an incredibly nostalgic chocolate chip cookie, that has just a little something extra that everyone will love!

-If you're looking for more organic cookies, check out my Coconut Chocolate Chip Cookies, Rye Chocolate Chip Cookies, or my Coffee Creamer Cookies.
+If you're looking for more twists on the classic chocolate chip cookies, check out my Chewy Rye Chocolate Chip Cookies, Coffee Creamer Cookies, Pumpkin Oatmeal Chocolate Chip Cookies, or Coconut Milk Chocolate Chunk Cookies.

 What is malt powder?